dusk-network/.github/.github/CONTRIBUTING.md

-# Contributing to Dusk Network
+# Contributing to Dusk

 :balloon: Thanks for your help improving the project!
 We are so happy to have you!

-There are opportunities to contribute to Dusk Network at any level.
+There are opportunities to contribute to Dusk at any level.
 It doesn't matter if you are just getting started with Rust, Go or Sveltejs, or are the most weathered expert, we can use your help.

 **No contribution is too small and all contributions are valued.**

 ## Code of Conduct

-All projects within the Dusk Network organisation adhere to the [Code of Conduct](./CODE_OF_CONDUCT.md).
+All projects within the Dusk organisation adhere to the [Code of Conduct](./CODE_OF_CONDUCT.md).
 This describes the _minimum_ behavior expected from all contributors.

 ## Contributing

-At Dusk Network we work with GitHub issue trackers.
+At Dusk we work with GitHub issue trackers.
 Every activity, be it a software contribution or a task of different nature that produces a concrete deliverable, is logged in a specific GitHub Issue and handled accordingly.
 Issues are repo specific.

 👉 **Always create and work on GitHub issues**